sjpcp5/obsidian_notes/Hobbies/DnD/Akira/2023 April 30th DnD Session.md

 	* going down a hallway
 	*
 Memory-
-- runnig through the forest and I meet Azmera, she pulls out a piece of beuatiful fruit thats wonderfule.
+- running through the forest and I meet Azmera, she pulls out a piece of beautiful fruit that's wonderful.
 Its delicious and then she bites into it and offers you the rest.
-- I tatse it.
+- I taste it.
 Leaves a poprocks sensation and a sensation of flavor.
 I eat all of it and feel drowsey then I fall asleep.
 - I wake up in to Thrarif catching me.

 Meet a new Character Aldensive